pxrgat/PargatBookStoreW23/PargatBookStore/README.txt

 1551
 and pull it in VS Codes

-OHH.. commit is not pulling to the github
+OHH.. commit was not pushing to the github
+Then make some changes on GIt setting   (Git/Settings/Git Repository settings) inside this make the Prune remote Branches during fetch andRebase local branch when pullling both  set true.